-During normal rainfall years EBMUD customers receive 90 percent of their water from the Mokelumne River watershed in the foothills of the Sierra Mountains.
-During those rainfall years, the Mokelumne and local Easy Bay watersheds provide sufficient water for EBMUD's needs today and far into the future.
-However, California has a history of drought, and conservation isn't enough to meet demand.
-To assure more reliable dry year supplies, EBMUD partnered with Sacramento County to complete the Freeport Regional Water Project under the Central Valley Project Contract in 2011.
-The Freeport Regional Water Facility provides up to 85 million gallons of water a day to the Sacramento area which helps protect its fragile groundwater basin.
-For EBMUD, the project provides up to 100 million gallons a day in dry-year to guard against severe water shortage.
-The Freeport facility was activated in fiscal year 2014 and is providing a drought water supply for the East Bay.
+During normal rainfall years EBMUD customers receive 90 percent of their water from the Mokelumne River watershed in the foothills of the Sierra Mountains, when the Mokelumne and local Easy Bay watersheds provide sufficient water for EBMUD's needs today and far into the future.
+However, during droughts, California has a history of drought, and conservation isn't enough to meet demand.
+To assure more reliable dry year supplies, EBMUD partnered with Sacramento County to complete the Freeport Regional Water the Freeport facility was activated in fiscal year 2014 and 2015 to provide a drought water supply from water transfers and the District's Central Valley Project contract for East Bay customers.